Written with Azure PowerShell Module version 4.4.1

 #Remove-AzureRmADServicePrincipal -ObjectId $ServicePrincipal.Id -Force

-Get-AzureRmADApplication | ? {$_.ApplicationId -eq $ServicePrincipal.ApplicationId.Guid} | Remove-AzureRmADApplication Force
+Get-AzureRmADApplication | ? {$_.ApplicationId -eq $ServicePrincipal.ApplicationId.Guid} | Remove-AzureRmADApplication -Force

 #endregion